Cecil and Ida Green Piñon Flat Observatory (PFO)

 Development of the Observatory

 The specific location of PFO was chosen because it was near these faults and because the size of the instruments required a large flat area not covered by alluvium.
 The flat area (Pinyon Flat) gave the name to the observatory (though we spell the title somewhat differently).
 The surface material is decomposed granite, grading with depth into unweathered Mesozoic granodiorite.
 Work at PFO began in 1970, at which time the land was owned by the U.S. Forest Service; it was purchased by the University in 1980 with generous support from Cecil and Ida Green.
-Operation of the observatory is currently supported by the U.S. Geological Survey, the Southern California Earthquake Center (SCEC), the Incorporated Research Institutions for Seismology (IRIS), and the Scripps Institution of Oceanography (SIO).
+Operation of the observatory is currently supported by the U.S. Geological Survey, the Incorporated Research Institutions for Seismology (IRIS), and the Southern California Earthquake Center (SCEC).

 Log of Some Events at PFO